byztxt/byzantine-majority-text/README.md

 1. Dr. Robinson sometimes sends updates to Ulrik.

-2. Should you find any errors, please inform Ulrik via email or a Github pull request.
+2. Should you find any errors, please inform Ulrik via email or a Github issue or pull request.
 Ulrik will then correspond with Dr. Robinson to resolve any issues in his upstream version, and then publish a new drop here.

 ## Contact?